a-type/studs/docs/API.md

 The connected component will be passed a `variants` prop, which is an array of string variant names which apply to that component.

+### `renderDocumentation(componentName: String)`

+Renders JSX documentation for a component's available configurable theme values.
+Useful for including in documentation you provide for components within your project, so users will know what values they can override with variants.

 ### `VariantProvider`

 ```javascript static